mauropalsgraaf/fpscala-workshop/workshop.md

 Why do we embrace immutability in functional programming?
 First of all, immutability makes it easier to reason about code.
 Once a value is set, we are sure that it's never going to change.
 This argument goes hand-in-hand with referential transparency, where changing the value of a variable would be a side-effect in our code.
 Second, immutable objects are thread-safe which is in contrast with the earlier shown read-modify-write problem in section "Concurrency and parallelism".
 We don't have to introduce additional complexity like locks or monitors to make sure our code is thread-safe as we would need when using mutable objects.

 A disadvantage of immutability can be memory overhead and performance.
 If you have for example a list that it going to change often, it needs to construct a list every single time.
-It has a negative effect on performance since it's slower than just adding a value for example at the end of a mutable ArrayList and it cost more memory since instead of having one structure that is altered many times, you end up with many different kinds of intermediate structures.
+It has a negative effect on performance since it's slower than just adding a value for example at the end of a mutable ArrayList and it cost more memory since instead of having one structure that is altered many times, you end up with many intermediate structures.

-## Algebraïc data types (ADT)
+## algebraic data types (ADT)

 An ADT is a type where we specify the shape of each of the elements.
-It is encoded using subtyping.
+It is encoded using sub-typing.
 ADTs are used whenever you have a fixed number of things a type can be.
-Take a boolean, it is either true or false.
+They are often used to model our domain, together with type aliases where you give a name to an existing type (for example, type Title = String).
+A simple example of an ADT is a boolean, it is either true or false.
 Or a JSON value, which can be a string, object, array, number etc. Let's look at an example:

 ```
 sealed trait Bool